mongodb/mongodb-kubernetes/docs/dev/release/releasing-om-images.md

 # How to release OM new images
+Note: All below should be done by PCT.

 ## Publishing new OM images

 1. In `evergreen.yml` change one of:

    * `ops_manager_50_latest`